Running Your Validator

 - Serves expert group slices to miners (

-GET /model/full) - Handles bearer token authentication for all endpoints
+POST /submit-checkpoint) during the submit phase - Handles bearer token authentication for all endpoints

 The Cycle from Your Perspective